Romney puts China squarely in presidential race

 Paul said a poll the group conducted in July showed that Republicans were as strong as Democrats in supporting more assertive U.S. trade policies toward China.

+While China's growing role in the U.S. economy has brought it greater attention in U.S. politics, "presidential campaigns don't usually lend themselves to intelligent, thoughtful discussion," the consultant added.

+It remains to be seen whether the question of how to handle China's rise as an economic and military challenge will emerge full-blown as a top-tier U.S. campaign issue.

-Romney promised Tuesday that one of his initial executive orders on his first day as president would be to "clamp down on the cheaters" by slapping duties on Chinese imports if Beijing doesn't move quickly to float its currency.
+But Romney raised the stakes Tuesday, promising that one of his initial executive orders on his first day as president would be to "clamp down on the cheaters" by slapping duties on Chinese imports if China does not move quickly to float its currency.

 "I will label China as it is, a currency manipulator and I will go after them for stealing our intellectual property," he said while unveiling his plan to revive the troubled U.S. economy and create jobs.